gh0st42/rf95modem/README.md

 # rf95modem - CAUTION!
-BLE TEST BRANCH - BUGGY, DEFUNCT AND UNDOCUMENTED!
+BLE TEST BRANCH - (probably) BUGGY, (maybe) DEFUNCT AND UNDOCUMENTED!
 This project provides a modem firmware for arduino boards with a rf95 compatible radio module and a serial interface such as the adafruit feather m0 lora device or the heltec oled lora 32 modules.
+This branch requires a BLE capable device such as the heltec ESP32 lora boards.

-The current default config is for device with 433 MHz.
+The current default config is for device with 868.1 MHz.
+The default can be changed in `src/modem.cpp` with the following line: `#define RF95_FREQ 868.1`

 ## Installation